- Families served in 2016: 178

 You can help families in need of Paraguay living in unsanitary and overcrowded conditions, by one or more of the following:

-Join one og Global Village’s scheduled trips to Paraguay or organize your own brigade.
-For more information, please visit:
+Volunteer: Join one of Global Village’s scheduled trips to Paraguay or organize your own brigade.

 To learn more about Habitat’s programs in Paraguay, please contact: